Office 365 For Education

 This June, 2013 Infoweek article takes a look at two different school systems, and what factors went into choosing the products they did.

-This September 2015 article looks at 8 key differences between Google Apps for Education and Office 365.
+This September 2015 article looks at 8 key differences between Google Apps for Education (now called G Suite) and Office 365.
 The article is written more for tech geeks than the average educator, but brings up issues worth considering.